chelobotix/Book-Store-Chelobotix/README.md

 # 📖 Bookstore - React Microverse Project Module 3<a name="about-project"></a>

-> Math Magicians React App developed with Nodejs, Html, Css, Js, Webpack, React
+> Bookstore React & Redux App developed with Nodejs, Html, Css, Js, Webpack, React

 ## 🛠 Built With <a name="built-with"></a>